-These regulations shall be called the University of Mysore regulations for Choice Based Credit System (CBCS) and Continuous Assessment Grading Pattern (CAGP) for Bachelor in Audiology and Speech-Language Pathology (B.ASLP) program.
-These Regulations shall come into force from the academic year 2018-19.
+These regulations shall be called the University of Mysore regulations for Choice Based Credit System (CBCS) and Continuous Assessment Grading Pattern (CAGP) as per NEP 2020 for Bachelor in Audiology and Speech-Language Pathology (B.ASLP) program.
+These Regulations shall come into force from the academic year 2022-23.